 Bisalloy Steels is Australia's only processor of quenched and tempered high strength, abrasion resistant and armour grade alloyed steel plates.
-Bisalloy distributes wear and structural grade plates through both distributors and directly to select manufacturers and end users in Australia and internationally.
-For armour grade steels, Bisalloy exclusively deals directly to select companies.
+Bisalloy distributes wear and structural grade plates through distributors and directly to select manufacturers and end users in Australia and internationally.
+For armour grade steels, Bisalloy deals directly with select companies.

 Bisalloy's unique stand-alone heat treatment facility at Unanderra near Wollongong is a highly automated and efficient operation providing a relatively low-cost base, allowing it to compete with a variety of imported products.
-During the 12 months ended 30 June 2020, Bisalloy utilised greenfeed steel supply mainly from neighbouring BlueScope Steel in Wollongong, complimented with selected supply from international greenfeed suppliers, including the CJV.
+During the 12 months ended 30 June 2021, Bisalloy utilised greenfeed steel supply mainly from neighbouring BlueScope Steel in Wollongong, complemented with selected supply from international greenfeed suppliers, including the CJV.